General

 GitLab CI/CD is an integrated part of the GitLab platform, providing built-in continuous integration and delivery functionality alongside source code management.

-Unlike standalone CI/CD tools, it operates natively within the same interface as repositories, issues, and merge requests, enabling streamlined DevOps workflows without external dependencies.
+Unlike standalone CI/CD tools, it operates natively within the same interface as repositories, issues, and merge requests, so teams can run DevOps workflows without external dependencies.

 GitLab CI/CD uses a .gitlab-ci.yml file to define jobs and pipelines, offering a unified experience from code commit to deployment.
 This tight integration reduces context switching and simplifies automation by embedding pipeline status, logs, and controls directly into merge request views.